miguilimzero/filament-auto-panel/README.md

 Filament Auto will try to detect the primary key by using the `getKeyName()` from the resource or relation manager Model.
 The primary key will be searchable by default.
 It will also be copyable in table and infolist.

+#### Relationship Linking

+The package will try to link any columns that ends with `_id` with a belongsTo relationship.
+It will set a searchable `Select` for create/edit actions, and an URL linking to the respective resource in table and infolists (if the resource exists).

 #### Default Actions

 By default, Auto Resource will append the following default actions: